arminc/arminc.github.io/_posts/2010-01-18-small-jvm-named-jamvm.md

   - jamvm
   - jvm
   - small jvm
+description: Some of you may have heard about Jamvm, for all others, Jamvm is an very small opensource JVM.
+You may ask your self why do I need it, now there are couple of reasons you would like to use Jamvm.
 ---
 Some of you may have heard about Jamvm, for all others, Jamvm is an very small opensource JVM.
 You may ask your self why do I need it, now there are couple of reasons you would like to use Jamvm.
-For example you want to run java on an mobile device or a router with very limited space on it, or you want to distribute your Java application but don&#8217;t want to depend on installed Java.
+For example you want to run java on an mobile device or a router with very limited space on it, or you want to distribute your Java application but don't want to depend on installed Java.
 At the end possibilities are endless.
-In this post I am going to show you how to compile and use JVM. <!--more-->
+In this post I am going to show you how to compile and use JVM.

 To use Jamvm we need to download and compile it: